 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 These have been in the family for many years.
 There are no markings or imprints on the glasses.
 We are trying to identify their origin.
-There was a pitcher with the set however it cracked and was discarded.

 Look on eBay or do a

 Google search using a description of the item.
 We found out that our mother's cherished tea set had only sentimental value by doing this.